j-sed/myGaggiaPID/README.md

 # myGaggiaPID
 PID regulator using arduino nano for Gaggia classic (2005)
 ## Pipeline
-* **ACTIVE** displayTest project to test displaying information to user
+* displayTest project to test displaying information to user
-* PIDTest project to test SSR with thermocouple
+* **ACTIVE** PIDTest project to test SSR with thermocouple
 * testing
 * case build & integration to the gaggia
+### Implemented
+* Implemented if loop to check if temp is not too high, otherwise turn the SSR off

 ## Prerequisites
 ### BOM
 * Arduino nano CH340